Bancha/BanchaDeveloperRemoteApi/README.md

 Bancha Developer Remote API
 =============================

-The Tool helps Developer-Teams to create Bancha Applications.
-When using this tool JavaScript Frontend Developer no longer have to dig through any PHP code.
+This Add-On for Bancha helps Developer-Teams in the process of creating Bancha Applications.
+JavaScript Frontend Developers no longer have to dig through any PHP code to find the available remote methods.

-Instead in debug mode just open _/developer-remote-api.html_ in your browser and you can view all remotely available CakePHP Controller methods.
+Instead in debug mode they just open _/developer-remote-api.html_ in their browser and can view all remotely available CakePHP Controller methods.

 ### Features: